Inc44/dotfiles/COMMAND.md

 - `-r`: Recursively remove directories and their contents
 - `-f`: Forcefully remove files or directories without prompting for confirmation, even if they are write-protected

-`rsync -avz path1 path2`: Synchronizes files and directories between two locations
+`rsync -avz path1 path2`: Synchronize files and directories between two locations

 Options: